Kevin serves as a general assignment reporter for Fox 8 News. He has been with the station for more than 10 years.

 Prior to joining Fox 8, Kevin was a news anchor/reporter for WRIC-TV in Richmond, Va., from 1992-97.
 Before that, he worked as a news reporter for WSJV-TV in South Bend, Ind., from 1990-92.

-Kevin received a bachelor's degree in mass communications from Towson State University in 1989.
-He enjoys drama and suspense movies, and loves to travel and spend time with family and friends.
+Kevin, who grew up in the Maryland suburbs of Washington, D.C., received a bachelor’s degree in mass communications from Towson State University in 1989.
+He enjoys drama and suspense movies, loves to travel, spend time with family and friends and play with his dog, Redd.